Here’s something you may not know about Warren Buffett: Counting only his take-home pay, the Oracle of Omaha is a pauper compared with his peers.

 Dividend Stock Strategies

-You see, aside from the paycheck he received from his "day job," Warren earned an estimated $62,855,038 in income last year — mostly from the dividends spun off from his own personal holdings.
+You see, aside from the paycheck he receives from his "day job," Buffett earned an estimated $7,529 PER MINUTE from the dividends spun off from his own personal holdings.

-Those dividend money machines accounted for practically all of his income, keeping him flush with cheeseburgers and business jets.
+Those dividend money machines accounted for 96.28% of his estimated earnings per year, keeping him flush with cheeseburgers and business jets.

-And with the yields on the benchmark 10-year Treasury note hovering between a 2% and a 2.5% yield, Buffett's dividend portfolio will likely outperform in 2015, adding to his massive fortune.
+With the yields on the 10-year Treasury note hovering at 1.63%, along with the stock market struggling to find solid footing, Buffett's dividend portfolio will likely outperform in 2022, adding to his massive fortune.

 True to form, he buys them, holds them, and watches them grow.

-But that's not the only advantage to be had by building a portfolio like Warren's...
+And that's not the only advantage of building a portfolio like Uncle Warren's...

-The other benefits of a divided-based portfolio include:
+The other benefits of a dividend-based portfolio include:

-Diversification — If the balance of your portfolio tilts towards growth, dividend investments can help you diversify acting as a buffer against unpredictable market swings.
+- Diversification — If the balance of your portfolio tilts toward growth, dividend investments can help you diversify, acting as a buffer against unpredictable market swings.

-Access — Dividend-paying stocks offer investors ready access to their income streams, unlike similar investments in 401(k)s and IRAs, which are retirement-based and carry penalties for early withdraws.
+- Access — Dividend-paying stocks offer investors ready access to their income streams, unlike similar investments in 401(k)s and IRAs, which are retirement-based and carry penalties for early withdrawal.

-In short, a dividend yield is a cash payout that you receive for simply being a shareholder, sort of like receiving a bonus based on a company's earnings.
+In short, a dividend yield is a cash payout you receive for simply being a shareholder — sort of like receiving a bonus based on a company's earnings.

 However, as Warren Buffett would surely tell you, picking successful dividend-paying stocks is not as simple as buying the stocks with the highest yields.
 In fact, the stocks with the highest yields often trip up investors the most.

-So if you really want to invest like Warren Buffett, you can spend your time pouring over his annual letter to shareholders... or you can create a dividend money-machine of your own by following the famed investor's own personal holdings.
+So if you really want to invest like Warren Buffett, you can spend your time poring over his annual letter to shareholders, or you can create a dividend money machine of your own by following the famed investor's own personal holdings.

 Warren Buffett's Personal Portfolio

-Among them, they pay an average dividend yield of 3.05%.
-Four of the companies on our list are in his top five positions by size.
-This plan allows Buffett to "get by" on the $1,923.08 found in his weekly paycheck.
+These companies paid an average dividend yield of 1.6% in 2020, with Buffett concentrating 78% of his investments in the top five stocks.
+This plan allows Buffett to "get by" on his $1,923.08 weekly paycheck.